Popocatépetl: In literature and art

-In the poem Romance ("Chimborazo, Cotopaxi....Popocatapetl") by Walter J. Turner (1916), Cotopaxi is one of the romantic locations that have stolen the poet's heart.

 Popocatépetl and Iztaccíhuatl feature prominently in Malcolm Lowry’s 1947 novel Under the Volcano as well as the 1984 feature film of the same name an adaptation of the novel directed by John Huston.
+At the end of the novel, the novel's main character, the Consul, imagines ascending it.

-In visual arts, Popocatépetl is the subject of Marsden Hartley’s 1932 painting Popocatepetl, Spirited Morning--Mexico, now at the Smithsonian American Art Museum in Washington, D.C.
+In visual arts, Popocatépetl is the subject of at least four paintings by American artist Marsden Hartley.
+His 1932 paintings Popocatepetl, One Morning and Popocatepetl, Spirited Morning - Mexico are at Sheldon Museum of Art in Lincoln, Nebraska, and the Smithsonian American Art Museum in Washington, DC, respectively.

 Several works by Dr. Atl feature Popocatépetl, among them his 1928 Self-Portrait with Popocatépetl, now in the Philadelphia Museum of Art and his 1942 The Shadow of Popo, now in the Museo Nacional de Arte in Mexico City.

-Popocatépetl also features prominently in the Juan Manuel Martinez Caltenco mural on the upper floor Municipal Palace of Atlixco, Puebla.
-The murals cover much of the palace’s interior and represent an important Poblano contribution to the Mexican muralism movement.

 Jesús Helguera’s 1940 masterpiece La Leyenda de los Volcanes in Chicago’s National Museum of Mexican Art depicts the myth of Popocatépetl and Iztaccíhuatl.